Do students need to be online at specific times for the online EMT class?

 Why is this course cheaper than other EMT courses?
 Are there hidden fees or is the certification lesser?

 Fight-or-Flight Emergency Medical Educators was founded in Missoula, MT in January 2017.
 As a new company, the price for EMT classes was set very low in hopes of attracting more students.
-After 30 classes and over 500 students, Fight-or-Flight has achieved a 5-star rating and students are passing the National Registry (NREMT) exam at a rate of 92% (the national average is only 80%).
+After 60+ classes and over 1,500 students, Fight-or-Flight has achieved a 5-star rating and students are passing the National Registry (NREMT) exam at a rate of 97% (the national average is only 80%).
 However, Fight-or-Flight aims to continue offering EMT classes at the most affordable rates possible.
-Danielle not only owns Fight-or-Flight, but strives to keep prices to a minimum by teaching the EMT courses herself, as well as taking care of all advertising, social media, correspondence with future and current students, website development, etc. Students taking an EMT course with Fight-or-Flight will earn the same certifications sought through other EMT courses, including NREMT certification.
+Danielle owns Fight-or-Flight, and strives to keep prices to a minimum by teaching the EMT courses herself, as well as taking care of all advertising, social media, correspondence with future and current students, website development, etc., alongside one full-time employee, Matt Schaeffer, who was brought on full-time in 2025 to accommodate more classes and students (after working part-time at Fight-or-Flight for almost 5 years).
+Students taking an EMT course with Fight-or-Flight will earn the same certifications sought through other EMT courses, including NREMT certification.
 All fees are described at the top of the "EMT Courses" page of this website.